fastify/fastify-sensible/README.md

 ```

 #### `reply.maxAge`
-The `reply` interface is decorated an helper to set max age of the response.
+The `reply` interface is decorated with a helper to set max age of the response.
 It can be used in conjunction with `reply.stale`, see [here](https://web.dev/stale-while-revalidate/).
 ```js
 fastify.get('/', (req, reply) => {
   // the time can be defined as a string